JayBrown/nnConv/README.md

 [![LOconv-license](http://img.shields.io/badge/license-MIT+-blue.svg)](https://github.com/JayBrown/LOconv/blob/master/license.md)

 # LibreOffice – LibreWriter: Convert Footnotes <> Endnotes <img src="https://github.com/JayBrown/LOconv/blob/master/img/jb-img.png" height="20px"/>
-**macOS workflow and shell script to convert footnotes to endnotes and vice versa in OpenDocument Text files (odt)**
+**macOS workflow and shell script to convert footnotes to endnotes and vice versa in OpenDocument Text files (odt/fodt)**

 In **Microsoft Word** it's easy to convert footnotes to endnotes or vice versa, a functionality important to many scientific authors.
-Even though users have requested this feature to be implemented in **LibreWriter** (part of [**LibreOffice**](http://www.libreoffice.org)) for many years, the developers haven't done so yet.
+Even though users have requested this feature to be implemented in **LibreWriter** (part of [**LibreOffice**](http://www.libreoffice.org))—for many years apparently—, the developers haven't done so yet.

-So if you are a LibreOffice user, you need to do it manually, either within the document, or by changing the odt file's `content.xml`.
-The latter is automated by this script.
+So if you are a user of LibreOffice (Writer), you need to do it manually, either within the document itself, by changing an fodt file's xml content, or by changing an odt file's `content.xml`.
+The latter two are automated by this script.

 Before running the script on an OpenDocument Text file, you should save the file, if you're currently working on it in LibreWriter.
 If your text file contains foot- and endnotes, they will all be converted, footnotes to endnotes, and endnotes to footnotes.
-Your original text document will not be touched; instead a new file will be created with the suffix `-conv.odt`.
+Your original text document will not be touched; instead a new file will be created with the suffix `-conv.odt` or `-conv.fodt`.

 **Note:** If you just want LibreWriter to *display* your footnotes at the end of your document without converting, you can do so by selecting the position "End of document" in the menu **Tools** > **Footnotes and Endnotes…**.